 Hate to say it, but summer’s almost over.
-Only a few more weeks until school starts up again and these dog days come to an end.
-But there’s a lot that can happen in a few weeks.
+Only a short time until school starts up again and these dog days come to an end.
 We’ve come up with our favorite, iconic, not-to-be-missed, Portland family summertime activities.
 Make sure you cross these off your list before heading back to school!

 - Splash Around.
 If you’re looking for a fresh, free way to cool down, look no further than a splash pad.
-From your local pad to the iconic, you can find a list of all of Portland’s splash pads here.
-We recommend the splash pad at Murase Plaza in Wilsonville.
-In addition to some awesome splash pad action, you’ll also find one of the best playgrounds around—a barn-themed wonderland great for kids of all ages.
+From your local pad to the iconic, you can find a map of Portland’s splash pads here.

 - Amuse Yourself.
 Nothing says summer in Portland like a day at Oaks Amusement Park.
 If you’ve got young kids, be sure to stop by for Chipper Preschool Mornings.
-From 9:30 to 11:30 on Tuesdays and Wednesdays through September, you get unlimited access to preschool rides for just $9 per child.
+From 10a to 12:30p on Tuesdays and Wednesdays through August 31, you get unlimited access to preschool rides for just $11 per child.

 - Dive in.
 Ready for a true summer adventure?
 Hit the road and the water with a trip to a swimming hole.
 Stay local, or go farther out to spots like Daybreak Park in Washington or Dewey Pool in Vernonia.

 - Turn in your summer reading card.
 Did you make it through your summer reading game card?
-Turn it in for a free t-shirt (we love this year’s design!) and bragging rights.
+Turn it in for a free t-shirt and bragging rights.

 - Go to a street fair.
 We’re still in peak street fair season.
-This month, you can explore Alberta, Multnomah Village, and a number of cultural festivals too.
+This month you can explore a number of cultural festivals.
 Don’t forget to treat yourselves to some shaved ice while you’re there!

 - Explore Sauvie Island.
 Berry picking is about over for the season, but Sauvie Island remains a great summer destination.
 Go swimming at the public beach (but not Collins beach, unless you want to go nude), check out the animals at the Pumpkin Patch, and stop by a local farm stand for some healthy, fresh food for a summer picnic.